 You must be able to tell if your application is built on some third-party services which are common these days.
 In some cases, you might even need more than one third-party solution depending on how large the project is.

 Information on the platforms your application can run on must be at your fingertips.
 You should know if it’s a mobile or web application, desktop solution, or just a responsive website; if it runs on a single or multiple platforms.

-You must be aware of the strength and weaknesses of each platform.
+You must be aware of the strengths and weaknesses of each platform.
 Focus on the one with the most priority based on your targets.
-As for mobile apps, it is even more important to differentiate if it’s a cross-platform app, native iOS, or native Android app.
+As for mobile apps, it is even more important to differentiate if it’s a cross-platform app, a native iOS solution, or a native Android tool.

 Cloud technology is the in-thing when it comes to hosting these days.
 However, both the new and the orthodox web hosts have different deployment methods, and experience is key in this case.
 You must know what host you use and what serving purpose drove your choice.

 Information about your source control management tool is paramount.
 If you use Git, for example, you should know the process for developing, testing, approving, and deploying new features.
 Everything must follow standard requirements.